ashuTew01/techfuse/README.md

 - Browse articles by category to easily find articles of interest.
 - Submit technology articles with images to share knowledge with the community.
-- Interact with the content through comments and likes for engagement.
 - Utilization of MongoDB for efficient data storage and retrieval based on categories.

 ## Status